eclipse-ecsp/uidam-user-management/README.md

 1. PostgreSQL Installation and a Database manager tool like DBeaver to handle db transactions when required over Local environment.
 2. DB Setup by following steps mentioned in [Local DB Setup](#local-db-setup)
-3. There would be interaction required with UIDAM Authorization server for token generation and revoke tokens, update the property AUTHORIZATION_SERVER_URL in [application.properties](src/main/resources/application.properties) accordingly.
+3. There would be interaction required with UIDAM Authorization server for token generation and revoke tokens, update the property AUTHORIZATION_SERVER_URL, postgres.username, postgres.password in [application.properties](src/main/resources/application.properties) accordingly.
 4. Install Postman locally for running curl commands
 5. Maven version 3.6 or higher
 6. Java version 17